-He wasn’t going to stop drinking gads of Mountain Dew daily or stop eating other processed junk food like breakfast cereals and start doing what his body needs to be nourished and healed, so I told him that maybe he should just take the statins his doc recommends.
-I certainly didn’t want him to not take them on my advice, since he wasn’t following any of my other advice for healing, and then have another heart attack… (Not that I believe statins actually help anything, but there are studies suggesting that for a small number of men in a certain group, they may help… Read more at this healthy fats post – there’s a whole section on statins if you scroll down.)
+He wasn't going to stop drinking gads of Mountain Dew daily or stop eating other processed junk food like breakfast cereals and start doing what his body needs to be nourished and healed, so I told him that maybe he should just take the statins his doc recommends (and same might hold true for someone who is depressed and just WON'T clean up their diet and heal for REAL).
+I certainly didn't want him to not take them on my advice, since he wasn't following any of my other advice for healing, and then have another heart attack… (Not that I believe statins actually help anything, but there are studies suggesting that for a small number of men in a certain group, they may help… Read more at this healthy fats post – there's a whole section on statins if you scroll down.)

 So we need your help – what do you think?